 - 3.2.4.2.1.
 Exception: In multifamily buildings where the attic volume is continuous above multiple adjacent dwelling units, interior access doors and hatches between the dwelling unit under test and the attic shall be closed.
-Exterior attic access doors, hatches and vents shall be left in their as-found position. - 3.2.5.
+Exterior attic access doors, hatches and vents shall be left in their as found position. - 3.2.5.4.2.5.
 Basements.
 Basements shall be configured as follows and the position of the basement doors shall be recorded.
-When doors between the Conditioned Space Volume and the basement are closed, due to requirements in 3.2.5.1.1 or 3.2.5.1.2, the basement shall be excluded from Infiltration Volume and Conditioned Space Volume. - 3.2.5.1.
+When doors between the Conditioned Space Volume and the basement are closed, due to requirements in 43.2.5.1.1 or 43.2.5.1.2, the basement shall be excluded from Infiltration Volume and Conditioned Space Volume. - 3.2.5.1.
 All doors between the Conditioned Space Volume and basement shall be opened.
-Exterior basement access doors, vents, and hatches shall be closed to the extent possible. - 3.2.5.1.1.
-Exception 1: When the floor above the basement is air sealed and insulated, doors between the basement and Conditioned Space Volume shall be closed.
+Exterior basement access doors, vents, and hatches shall be closed to the extent possible. - 3.2.5.1.1.4.2.5.1.1.
+Exception-1: When the floor above the basement is air sealed and insulated, doors between the basement and Conditioned Space Volume shall be closed.
 Exterior basement access doors, hatches and vents shall be left in their as-found position. - 3.2.5.1.2.
 Exception 2: In multifamily buildings where the basement volume is continuous below multiple adjacent dwelling units, interior doors between the dwelling unit under test and the basement shall be closed.
-Exterior basement access doors, hatches and vents shall be left in their as-found position. - 3.2.6.
+Exterior basement access doors, hatches and vents shall be left in their as found position. - 3.2.6.4.2.6.
 Interior doors.
-All doors between rooms inside the Conditioned Space Volume shall be opened. - 3.2.7.
+All doors between rooms inside the Conditioned Space Volume shall be opened. - 3.2.7.4.2.7.
 Chimney dampers and combustion-air inlets on solid fuel appliances.
 Chimney dampers and combustion-air inlets on solid fuel appliances shall be closed.
-Precautions shall be taken to prevent ashes or soot from entering the dwelling unit during testing. - 3.2.8.
+Precautions shall be taken to prevent ashes or soot from entering the dwelling unit building or Dwelling Unit during testing. - 3.2.8.
 Combustion appliance flue vents.
-Combustion appliance flue vents shall be left in their as-found position. - 3.2.9.
+Combustion appliance flue vents shall be left in their as-found position. - 3.2.9.4.2.9.
 Fans.
-Any fan or appliance capable of inducing airflow across the building enclosure shall be turned off including, but not limited to, clothes dryers, attic fans, kitchen and bathroom exhaust fans, air handlers, ventilation fans used in a whole-building mechanical ventilation system, and crawlspace and attic ventilation fans.
-This requirement to turn fans off includes accessible fans in adjacent attached dwelling units.
+Any fan or appliance capable of inducing airflow across the building or Dwelling Unit enclosure shall be turned off including, but not limited to, clothes dryers, attic fans, kitchen and bathroom exhaust fans, air handlers, ventilation fans used in a whole-building Dwelling--Unit Mmechanical Vventilation system, and crawlspace and attic ventilation fans.
+This requirement to The party conducting the test shall not turn fans off includes accessible on fans in adjacent attached Ddwelling Uunits.
+For continuously operating central ventilation systems serving more than one Dwelling Unit in a building with multiple Dwelling Units, the registers shall be sealed in the subject Dwelling Unit.
+The central ventilation system shall be turned off where possible.
+If it is not possible to turn off the system, then it can be left operating provided sealing select registers will not compromise the system and the sealed registers remain sealed during the test.